oldgit/home-quiz/_posts/2021-02-26-quiz-questions.md

 </div>
 <!-- markdownlint-restore -->

-## The Bad Guys (6 Points)
+## The Bad Guys (10 Points)

-Name the villains and a bonus for the actor's name:
+Name the villain and a bonus for the actor's name:

 1. M-.
 M- (1962)